Zoe's Tale

 Zoe's Tale is a science fiction novel by American writer John Scalzi.
 It is the fourth full-length book in the Old Man's War universe.

-Plot synopsis

 Zoe's Tale is a parallel retelling of Scalzi's third Old Man's War novel, The Last Colony, written as a first-person narrative from the viewpoint of Zoë Boutin Perry.
 It follows up on several plot points that were underrepresented in the original novel.

+Plot synopsis

-Zoë is the 17-year-old adopted daughter of John Perry and Jane Sagan, two former-soldiers-turned-colonists who were the subjects of Scalzi's first book, Old Man's War.
+Zoë is the 16-year-old adopted daughter of John Perry and Jane Sagan, two former-soldiers-turned-colonists who were the main characters of Scalzi's first book, Old Man's War, and its sequel.
 Her biological father, Charles Boutin, created a device capable of giving consciousness to a race of creatures, called the Obin, who are otherwise intelligent but not conscious.
 The Obin worshipped him, but he was killed for being a traitor to humankind and wanting to overthrow the Colonial Union.
 Since Boutin gave consciousness to the Obin, his daughter Zoë became a demigod to them.
 As such, she is accompanied at all times by a pair of Obin bodyguards, Hickory and Dickory, who also relay all their experiences and feelings back to the rest of the Obin.

 After John and Jane are assigned to manage the colony of Roanoke—the first human colony to be settled by colonists from other colonies rather than directly from Earth—Zoë befriends Gretchen en route, and the two soon build romantic relationships with Enzo and Magdy, respectively.
 On Roanoke, foolhardy Magdy leads the four into peril against what later come to be known as Roanoke's indigenous werewolves.
 Hickory and Dickory train Zoë to defend herself against these and other alien threats.
 Later, after a colonist is killed by the werewolves, Magdy and Enzo are among those who head into the woods for revenge.
 Zoë, Gretchen, Hickory, and Dickory manage to find Enzo and Magdy, who are cornered by the werewolves, without alerting them, but Zoë reveals herself to defuse the situation and the werewolf threat by asserting dominance over Magdy and punishing him, then allowing an injured werewolf to injure Magdy in turn.